bayesian-optimization/BayesianOptimization/README.md

 ## Next Steps

 This introduction covered the most basic functionality of the package.
-Checkout the `basic-tour` and `advanced-tour` notebooks in the example folder, yhere you will more detailed explanations and other more advanced functionality.
+Checkout the [basic-tour](https://github.com/fmfn/BayesianOptimization/blob/master/examples/basic-tour.ipynb) and [advanced-tour](https://github.com/fmfn/BayesianOptimization/blob/master/examples/advanced-tour.ipynb) notebooks in the example folder, where you will find detailed explanations and other more advanced functionality.
 Also, browse the examples folder for implementation tips and ideas.

 Installation
 ============